PathwayMerger/PathMe-Viewer/README.rst

 ================================================

 This web application aims to facilitate querying, browsing, and navigating pathway knowledge formalized in Biological Expression Language (BEL).
 While it was built paralelly with `PathMe <https://github.com/ComPath/PathMe>`_ , to facilitate the exploration of the databases harmonized by this package, the PathMe Viewer supports the visualization of BEL files.
-BEL files can be stored in the PathMe Viewer's database and so they queried in the main page (Figure 1).
-In this page, users can select multiple BEL files (pathways) to renders the corresponding merged network.
-The network visualization page (Figure 2) is powered by multiple, built-in functionalities.
-For instance, when multiple pathways are selected, a novel boundary visualization facilitates the exploration of pathway cross-talks (i.e. the interaction of pathways through their sharing of common entities).
-Furthermore, search and mining tools enable navigation of the resulting network as well as the identification of contradictory and consensus relationships across pathways.
-Finally, networks can be exported to multiple formats such as BEL, GraphML, or JSON to be used in other analytical software.
+BEL files can be stored in the PathMe Viewer's database and so they queried in the main page.
+In this page, users can select multiple BEL files (pathways) to renders the corresponding merged network in a user-friendly visualization powered by multiple built-in functionalities.

 This web application is publicly accessible at http://pathme.scai.fraunhofer.de/ but can be locally deployed using Docker or PyPI (see Installation/Deployment sections).